 Work or Study in EU countries

-It grants the investor and his family the right to live, work, or study throughout the EU.
+It grants you and your family the right to live, work, or study throughout the EU.
 Furthermore, it also provides lifelong family security.
 Your children will get access to the Maltese public schools and universities just like other Maltese residents.
 State schools, too, are free for the students, including transportation and books.

 The University of Malta is publicly funded and is free for Maltese citizens.